Classification: Police Officer

 - Must have good moral character as determined by a thorough background investigation which will be conducted as prescribed in the P.O.S.T.
 Administrative Manual, and must be completed prior to the appointment date

 - Must be free from any physical, emotional, and mental condition which might adversely affect the exercise of powers of a police officer

 - Must be able to read and write at the levels necessary to perform the job of a police officer as determined by the use of the P.O.S.T.
 Entry-Level Law Enforcement Test Battery or other job-related tests of reading and writing ability

 High school diploma or equivalent and eligibility to attend a certified P.O.S.T. basic training academy.

 KNOWLEDGE AND ABILITIES:

-Working knowledge of current law enforcement methods and procedures; current criminal codes and laws; community-based policing, familiarization between law enforcement and community residents, and collaborative problem solving.
+Working knowledge of current law enforcement methods and procedures; current criminal codes and laws; community-based policing, familiarization between law enforcement and community residents, and collaborative problem-solving.
 Effective interpersonal skills to resolve a wide variety of sensitive situations.
 Effective oral and written communication skills, including writing clear and comprehensive reports.
 Demonstrated ability to think and act effectively in emergency and sensitive situations.
 Valid California driver’s license.

 Ability to qualify for and satisfactorily meet the ongoing standards of the basic P.O.S.T. academy training.
 Mental capacity, physical agility, and learning potential to perform all aspects of P.O.S.T. training and police work.
-Valid California Driver’s license at time of appointment.
+Valid California Driver’s license at the time of appointment.

 Technical fluency with Oracle/PeopleSoft, CSU Common Management System or equivalent student information system; Microsoft Office Professional Suite, and Google mail and calendaring programs.
 Highly desirable: Demonstrated understanding of and commitment to CSUMB’s Vision Statement.